• Skip to primary navigation

 • Heat 1 tablespoon oil in a large non-stick skillet over medium high heat.
 Place eggplant in a single layer, trying not to overlap.
 Cook, turning them occasionally until all sides are deep brown and soft (7 to 9 minutes).
 Transfer them to a plate.

 • Reduce heat to medium, add remaining 1 tablespoon oil into the pan and stir fry shallots, garlic and ginger, for 1 to 2 minutes or softened.
-Add all eggplant chunks and sauce (Tip - make sure to stir the sauce couple of times before pouring to dissolve any cornstarch settled in the bottom).
+Add all eggplant chunks and sauce.

 • Toss gently a few times, until evenly combined and thickened.
 Serve hot with rice, fried rice or noodles.